zhenglena/bd-streams-drills/README.md

 1. `TransactionQuestions`: Combine all your stream knowledge to analyze Traders and their Transactions.
 Implement each method according to its Javadoc.

-Beside the RDE workflow, each class has its own test class that you can run in IntelliJ.
+Each class has its own test class that you can run in IntelliJ.